scooobs/scooobs.github.io/README.md

 # scooobs.github.io

-A short online resumé to display relevant information.
+A short online <a href='https://scooobs.github.io'>resumé</a> to display relevant information.